Chet Pickard

-Chet Pickard (/ˈpɪkərd/ PIHK-uhrd; born November 29, 1989) is a Canadian former professional ice hockey goaltender.
+Chet Pickard (/ˈpɪkərd/ PIHK-uhrd; born November 29, 1989) is a German-Canadian former professional ice hockey goaltender.
 He most notably played in the American Hockey League and the Deutsche Eishockey Liga (DEL).
 He holds a German passport.

 Playing career

 Pickard played minor hockey with the Winnipeg Monarchs before joining the major junior ranks with the Tri-City Americans of the Western Hockey League (WHL) in 2005–06.
 He played backup to Carey Price in his first two seasons, then took over the starting position in 2007–08 as Price graduated to the Montreal Canadiens.
 Pickard won 46 games, was named CHL Goaltender of the Week on December 9, 2008., and posted a 2.32 goals against average (GAA) and .920 save percentage, en route to succeeding Price as CHL Goaltender of the Year.
 He was additionally awarded the Del Wilson Trophy as the top WHL goaltender and was named to the WHL West and CHL First All-Star Teams.